Jumptime unraveling of Markovian open quantum systems: Conclusions

 \section{Conclusions}

-Quantum jump trajectories emerge---physically---from continuous quantum measurements, or---formally---from unraveling Markovian quantum master equations.
-If they are ensemble-averaged in walltime, a quantum master equation is recovered.
-We demonstrated that they can also be consistently ensemble-averaged at jump counts, resulting in a discrete, deterministic evolution equation.
-The latter keeps track of the signature quantum jumps and thus represents a hybrid between the individual (stochastic) quantum trajectories and the associated (deterministic but jump-oblivious) walltime master equation.
-As such, it delivers a novel way to analyze ensembles of quantum jump trajectories and the associated open/continuously monitored quantum systems, both conceptually and practically.
+Based on the concept of quantum jump trajectories, we introduced jumptime-averaged quantum states, and demonstrated that these are governed by the discrete, deterministic jumptime evolution equation.
+The latter keeps track of the signature quantum jumps, in contrast to the deterministic, but jump-oblivious walltime master equation.
+While we put forward quantum trajectories as the connecting element between these two distinct ways of unfolding open quantum systems, both evolutions can be stated without reference to quantum trajectories, and each provides specific access to intrinsic properties of the open quantum system.
+In continuous measurement schemes, the two evolutions refer to different readout protocols, where the jumptime protocol is distinguished in that it actively involves the jump detection events.

-The examples discussed above show that the jumptime evolution can significantly deviate from its walltime counterpart.
-For instance, sensitivity to the Hamiltonian may be shifted to the waiting time distribution between jumps, reflected by universality in the jumptime evolution.
-Moreover, jumptime evolution can exhibit limit cycle behavior, a characteristic trait that cannot be observed in Lindblad dynamics.
-Generally, jumptime unraveling may give new perspectives on, and insights into, for example, dissipative phase transitions, dissipative transport, non-hermitian physics, quantum thermodynamics, and topological features in open systems.
+Our examples show that the jumptime evolution can significantly deviate from its walltime counterpart.
+Notably, the jumptime evolution lifts generic degeneracies of the walltime evolution; on the other hand, the former can display robustness against perturbations in the Hamiltonian sector and/or the sector of the jump operators.
+Moreover, the jumptime evolution can exhibit cyclic asymptotic behavior, a characteristic trait that is not reflected by the corresponding Lindblad dynamics.
+Generally, jumptime unraveling may give new perspectives on, and insights into, for example, dissipative phase transitions, dissipative transport, non-Hermitian physics, quantum thermodynamics, and topological features in open systems (see, e.g., \cite{Gneiting2020unraveling}).

-On the practical side, continuous monitoring, combined with readout at the jumptimes, provides a versatile paradigm/protocol for realizing quantum channels that are characterized by the jumptime evolution, with potential applications ranging from quantum sensing to quantum information processing (where ``gate switching'' may be triggered by jump counts).
-Conceptually, jumptime averaging offers a systematic way of interpreting and analyzing continuous quantum measurements, be it in theory or experiment.
+When realized with monitoring, the jumptime evolution promises to provide a versatile paradigm for engineering a broad class of quantum channels that can incorporate coherent and dissipative traits, with potential applications ranging from quantum sensing to quantum information processing (where ``gate switching'' may be triggered by jump detections, i.e., Hamiltonian and jump operators become conditioned on the jump count $n$, $\hat{H}^{(n)}$ and $\hat{L}_j^{(n)}$).
+Conceptually, jumptime averaging offers a new way to interpret and analyze continuous quantum measurements, be it in theory or experiment.